- Undergraduate Program

 The Psychology Graduate Group offers a full-time Ph.D. program with curricular and research opportunities in a broad range of areas, including: sensation and perception, cognition, language, learning, motivation, motor control, psychopathology, judgments and decisions, and social processes.
 Biological, cultural, developmental, experimental, mathematical, and neuroscience approaches to these areas are used in teaching and research.
 The Graduate Group has an APA accredited clinical psychology PhD program, the purpose of which is to train research investigators, rather than training practicing clinicians.
 Psychology graduate students also participate in several NIH and NSF sponsored training programs, including those in behavioral and cognitive neuroscience, computational neuroscience, language and communication science, complex scene perception, and visual science.

 Most graduates of our PhD program have secured positions as tenure-track faculty or research scientists.
-Among the students who matriculated between 1995 and 2004, 77% successfully completed their PhD at Penn.
-As with most research-oriented programs, the majority of our graduates (82% during the 1995-2004 period) spend a few years doing postdoctoral research after defending their dissertation.
-After completing their postdoctoral training, 64% of our graduates have secured tenured or tenure track positions, 20% are employed by industry or government, and the remaining 16% of graduates are in non-tenure track academic positions,
+As with most research-oriented programs, the majority of our graduates (77% during the 2006-2012 period) spend a few years doing postdoctoral research after defending their dissertation.
+After completing their postdoctoral training, 60% of our graduates have secured tenured or tenure track positions, 24% are employed by industry or government, and the remaining 16% of graduates are in non-tenure track academic positions.

 For students who are not pursuing clinical training, the majority (20/36) complete their degree in 4 years (9/36) or 5 years (11/36).
 For students who are pursuing clinical training, the majority defend their dissertation within 5 years (17/24) and then complete a one-year clinical internship as the final step in completing their degree.
 The one-year predoctoral clinical internship is a requirement of programs accredited by the American Psychological Association.